Rafajogos1/42-Projects-Backup/Rank 01/born2beroot/README.md

 -Most of the project is just following the subject and doing a step at the time and you can easily find how to do each (I might add a guide to this Readme later if I have the time).
 -You'll also have to do a script called with the file name `monitoring.sh` that will display various information of the system every 10 minutes upon the start of the server (read about cron).

-*Bonus include doing extra partitions and creating a website for the project.*
+*Bonus include doing extra partitions and creating a page for the project in Wordpress or something similar.*